moss-l/bhs-js-testing/NOTES.md

 sensitive so `foo`, `FOO`, and `Foo` are three different names.

 We can set the value that a variable refers to with the assignment operator `=`.
-The assignment operator is a funny kind of operator that is not typically used for the value it produces but rather for it's ability to assign a value to a name.
+(Note that assignment is written with a single `=` while equality comparison is written `===`.)
+The assignment operator is a funny kind of operator that is not typically used for the value it produces but rather for its ability to assign a value to a name.

 ```
 x = 10